Discover why making the train journey from Lancaster over the border to Scotland is such a special travel experience

 Heading north the dramatic scenery kicks in around 10 mins after departure from Lancaster station; and aside from the section of the route just to the Carlisle, the journey can be described as scenic for close to two hours.

-On this route there are some lovely views to be appreciated from both sides of the train, though when making my most recent journeys on this route I was sat on the right, so most of the images below were taken from that side of the train; have indicated when they were taken on the right-hand side.
+On this route there are some lovely views to be appreciated from both sides of the train, though when making my most recent journeys on this route I was sat on the right, so most of the images below were taken from that side of the train; have indicated when they were taken on the left-hand side instead.

 As the train approaches Oxenholme there is a prelude of what's to come...

-...when in the distance the foothills of the Yorkshire Dales can be seen
+...when in the distance the foothills of the Pennines can be seen.

 But it is the part of the journey between the two stations which serve The Lake District, those at Oxenholme and Penrith which is particularly special.